Her Campus Logo Her Campus Logo

 As a seasoned commuter student, these tips and practices have been crucial in making my trips to campus comfortable and safe.
 By integrating these strategies into your daily routine, you can not only navigate the challenges of commuting, but also maximize the benefits of your college experience.
 Safe travels!

 Kristee Mikulski is a writer and member of the social media team at the Her Campus CU Boulder chapter.
 In her articles, she will frequently write about her own personal experiences, but also covers topics such as mental health, entertainment, celebrity profiles, and local life.
-Other than her involvement with Her Campus, Kristee works as a student ambassador for McGraw-Hill Education (MHE), a campus ambassador for Bubble Skincare, and as a freelance photographer and social media manager.
+Her article on "America's Next Top Model" Cycle 7 winner, CariDee English, won an honorable mention award for "Best Profile" amongst all Her Campus Chapters.
+Other than her involvement with Her Campus, Kristee is the Treasurer of the CU Boulder chapter of Tau Sigma National Honor Society, a PR & Marketing Intern for Rave Nailz, a student ambassador for both McGraw-Hill Education and Bubble Skincare, and works as a freelance photographer and social media manager in her spare time.
 She also has over fifteen years of professional work experience in various fields ranging from veterinary medicine to the cannabis industry.
-She is currently a junior at CU Boulder, majoring in Strategic Communications with a focus in Advertising Strategy and minoring in Media Production.
-When she’s not writing for Her Campus or working on homework, Kristee enjoys binge-watching her favorite TV shows, testing out new baking recipes, and spending quality time with her husband (Andy) and two dogs (Ollie and Marley).
-She also has a passion for various forms of creative self-expression including dance, poetry, music, and art.
+She is currently a senior at CU Boulder, majoring in Strategic Communications with a focus in Advertising Strategy and minoring in Media Production.
+When she’s not writing for Her Campus or working on homework, Kristee enjoys binge-watching her favorite TV shows, playing board games (like Scrabble), testing out new baking recipes, and spending quality time with her husband (Andy) and two dogs (Ollie and Marley).
+She has a passion for social media, pop culture, and various forms of creative self-expression including dance, poetry, music, and art.
 On campus, you’re most likely to spot her studying in Norlin Library or one of the many college coffee shops.